uhasker/getting-things-done-in-next-js/src/chapter8/01-setup.md

 - we want to use Tailwind CSS
 - we want to use the `src/` directory
 - we want to use the App Router
-- we don't want to customize the defalt import alias
+- we don't want to customize the default import alias

-Next, navigate to the newly created directory and run:

 ```sh
 pnpm dev